SylCore/SylCoreSecureGen/README.md

 # SylCoreSecureGen

 A secure encryption and obfuscation tool for [SylCore](https://github.com/SylCore/SylCore-WoTLK).
-This tool enables developers to encrypt and protect sensitive table data, generate modular encryption keys, and output C++ header files for seamless integration into the SylCore engine.
+This tool enables developers to encrypt and protect sensitive table data, generate modular encryption keys, and output C++ header files for seamless integration into the SylCore.

 ---